patti-favaron/ssbf-lib/README.md

-# ssbf-lib: A Fortran library for importing, reading and writing "Simple ultraSonic anemometer Binary Format" data files
+# ssbf-lib: An open-source file format and Fortran library for storing and using raw ultrasonic anemometer data

 by Patrizia Favaron (also mentioned as "the author" in following lines).

+## Foreword, by Patrizia Favaron

+Dear colleague, this spec has arisen from my attempts to use in efficient (and _energy-friendly_ :) ) manner the processing of ultrasonic anemometer data.
+For ease of diffusion I've written it in my approximation of English, and done my best.
+However, I'm well aware this is _not_ English: in sincerity, I could better name it "Kasseler Englisch" (and its pronounciation, regrettably, quite resembles that of dr.Strangelove's in mr.Kubrick movie - at least, from me).

+I'm not asking, then, for your indulgence.
+But in the same time I'm aware that most of you, with the possible exception of some inhabitants of the area of Kassel, are not that accustomed with Kasseler Englisch and its, well, nuances.
+So, feel free to correct me, and ask for clarifications whenever you need them.

+Yours, Patrizia.

+And, of course, sorry so sloppy...

-## Motivation
+## Core motivation

-Three-dimensional anemometers can easily provide fast-sampling (10Hz+), accurate and high-resolution (1cm/s, 0.01°C) wind and temperature data whose processing (for example using _eddy covariance_ and Monin-Obukhov similarity theory) can provide both high-resolution mean wind and mean temperature information, and turbulence indicators like friction velocity, turbulent sensible heat flux or Obukhov length.
+Three-dimensional anemometers can easily provide fast-sampling (10Hz+), accurate and high-resolution (1cm/s, 0.01°C) wind and temperature data whose processing (for example using _eddy covariance_ and Monin-Obukhov similarity theory) can provide both high-resolution mean wind and mean temperature information, along with turbulence indicators like friction velocity, turbulent sensible heat flux or Obukhov length.

 These data may in turn be used as a basis for quantifying or predicting the "dispersivity" of lower atmosphere (the "Planetary Boundary Layer"), that is, the tendency of air in contact or close to the Earth surface to dilute and transport trace gases (e.g. human-generated pollutants) and particulates (PM-x, pollens, spores, tiny animals).

-Data from three-dimensional ultrasonic anemometers are most often collected in proprietary format files, with typically a hourly organization.

-Adoption of a hourly organization, i.e. files containing data collected during a specific hour, is quite a historical heritage: at 10 Hz, 36000 sonic quadruples (u,v,w,t) can be expected in a file: a number manageable enough, and likely to be stored in RAM on most computers from ate Nineties onwards.

-The lack of standardization, however, made difficult to share data among users.
-The textual nature of some of these formats added to this issue, inducing inefficiency in data retrieval and storage.

-The SSB format was developed to address these problems: it is a binary format, efficiently accessible in stream mode.

-Its _daily_ organization also encourages to deal with phenomena occurring on a time scale longer than one hour, as for example the tendency of airflow to recirculate in breeze regimens, which can be fully appreciated on a daily scale; addressing the study of such more-than-hourly phenomena using hourly files could be (by the author's direct experience) quite exposing to a lot of nitty-gritty code-writing to just arrange data so that hour 'i' really precedes 'i+1' in memory, time which could be used more productively addressing the scientific problem itself.

-In addition, the size of an SSB file is "very small" for today's computers (somewhat less than 9 megabytes for data sampled at 10 Hz), and in the same time "large enough" to allow fast data transfer rates on local and network channels.
-Also, adopting daily files instead of hourly allow users to deal with 24 time less files, a strong bonus in operating systems placing penalties to large data file counts (as the author knows, Microsoft Windows _was_ prone to this problems in the past; and anyway, anyone who tried to list a some-years data set organized hourly on an FTP connection while counting time to gather children after school knows very well which the consequence of a "many extremely small files" approach means - a little crudelty, imposed by technological constraints in last century Nineties, but no longer needed in 2023).
+However, ultrasonic anemometer data files tend to be much larger than their electro-mechanical anemometer counterparts: the necessity then arises to deal with massive data sets efficiently (a measurement campaign may produce many gigabytes of raw data).

 ## Relevant acronyms and terminology